may-taha/Convolution-Neural-Network/README.md

 1- A file for needed installation.

-2- An example of convolution networks for text (1 dimensional)
+2- An example of convolution networks for text (1 dimensional) + error plot

-3- An example of convolution network for images (2 dimensional)
+3- An example of convolution network for images (2 dimensional) + error plot